tongkevn/MSDS-434-BankMarketingProject/README.md

 2. An unseen dataset is then loaded from S3 into Google Colab for the model to make predictions.
 An additional column is added to the dataset that notes a conversion or not.
 3. Google Colab will then upload a CSV version of the dataset to an S3 bucket.
 4. Once a CSV is uploaded, an AWS Lambda function is automatically triggered.
 The function will concatenate all the CSVs in the bucket, and upload to a third bucket.
 AWS Cloudwatch visualizations are utilized for Lambda function monitoring and usage.
-5. Tableau is then leveraged for end user visualizations and summary statistics tables to gain Bank Marketing campaign insights.
+5. Tableau will read the combine CSV, and is then leveraged for end user visualizations and summary statistics tables to gain Bank Marketing campaign insights.